1997–present

 She then starred in the critically acclaimed 2023 biopic Reality about NSA contractor–turned-whistleblower Reality Winner.
 The actor was subsequently nominated for a Critics’ Choice Award for her performance in the HBO drama.
 With her role as Julia Cornwall/Spider-Woman, Sweeney appeared in her first superhero movie, Madame Web.
 However, the 2024 project starring Dakota Johnson was heavily panned.
 That same year, Sweeney starred in the convent-based horror movie Immaculate.

-In 2025, Sweeney has had her busiest year yet with the release of the western Americana, the survival epic Eden, and the mother-daughter drama Echo Valley.
-This December, she and Amanda Seyfried star in The Housemaid, based on author Freida McFadden’s thriller novel of the same name.
+In 2025, Sweeney had her busiest year yet with the release of the western Americana, the survival epic Eden, and the mother-daughter drama Echo Valley.
+That year, she also portrayed boxer Christy Martin in the biopic Christy and co-starred with Amanda Seyfried in The Housemaid, based on author Freida McFadden’s thriller novel of the same name.
+She will reprise her role as Millie in the sequel The Housemaid’s Secret in 2027.

 For much of their relationship, the actor remained tight-lipped about Davino, which sparked rumors about him and his background.
 “He’s not a restaurateur.
 I have no idea where that came from,” Sweeney told Glamour U.K. in 2023.
 “He’s also not the heir of a pizza company.
 He’s a business guy.
 He’s from Chicago.
 We’ve been watching [this narrative] for six years now and I’m like, ‘What the hell?’”